-Applicants may request a waiver of the requirement for a 20 percent cost-sharing match.
+Applicants may request a waiver of the 20% cost-sharing and match requirement.
 To receive a waiver or a reduction in the required match, you must provide ANA with written documentation of your need.
 This request must establish whether the applicant satisfies all of the waiver criteria in 45 CFR §1336.50(b)(3).
 Do not assume that we have approved your waiver request until you receive written notification from us.
 Waiver requests will not result in a deduction of points in the evaluation of the application.